 How to take advantage of tax deductions

 Sadly, it’s illegal to skip paying taxes outright.
-However, there are ways you can minimize how much of your money goes to the IRS.
+However, there are ways you can minimize how much of your self-employment income goes to the IRS.

 That’s where deductions come in handy.
-When you spend money on certain business expenses, the IRS will cut you a break on how much you have to pay in taxes.
+When you spend money on certain business expenses (like home office expenses, marketing costs) the IRS will reduces your tax liability.

 Your tax deductions are reported on Schedule C of Form 1040, which you use to report your personal income.
 Form 1040 is filed at the end of the year, with your final quarterly estimated tax payment.

 - Tax Credit vs Tax Deduction: What’s the Difference?

 - What Happens If You Don’t File Taxes For Your Business